 In Compliance with the provision of section 177(9) of the Act read with Rule 7 ofCompanies (Meeting of Board and its Power) Rules 2014 the company formulated a VigilMechanism for directors and employees to report concerns.

 As the company does not fall into any of the category mentioned thereunder theprovisions of Section 134 (3) (o) read with Section 135 and Rule 9 of Companies (Accounts)Rules 2014 related with Corporate Social Responsibility are not applicable on thecompany.

-22. Material changes and commitments if any affecting the financial position of thecompany which have occurred between the end of the financial year of the company to whichthe financial statements relate and the date of the report
+Apart from above there were no material changes and commitment affecting the financialposition of the Company which occurred between the end of the financial year of theCompany and date of the Report.

 28. Conservation of Energy Technology Absorption and Foreign Exchange Earnings andOutgo

-The details of conservation of energy technology absorption foreign exchange earningsand outgo in terms of Section 134 (3) (m) read with Rule 8 (3) of the Companies (Accounts)Rules 2014 are given in Annexure VI which is part of this Report.
+The details of conservation of energy technology absorption foreign exchange earningsand outgo in terms of Section 134 (3) (m) read with Rule 8 (3) of the Companies (Accounts)Rules 2014 are given in Annexure IV which is part of this Report.